 In the past, most facelift procedures were essentially the same, but today with the many different variations, Our facelift surgeons will customize your procedure to meet your individual lifestyle.
 Today, more and more patients are choosing to have face lift surgery because they want their appearance to reflect their vitality and positive outlook for living a longer life.**

 HOW MUCH DOES FACE LIFT SURGERY IN ATLANTA COST?

 The cost of facelift surgery is based upon the technique that is recommended by our face lift surgeons, as well as the personal cosmetic needs of the patient.
 After your consultation, we provide you with a detailed cost of your face lift procedure.
 We accept cash, personal check, major credit cards, CareCredit®, and Alphaeon® Credit financing.

 HOW DO I GET STARTED WITH FACELIFT SURGERY IN ATLANTA?

 Dr. Christopher Killingsworth and his staff of plastic surgery professionals would be happy to help you set up a personal consultation to discuss face lift surgery in more detail.
-Contact our Atlanta office at 678.208.6008, our Cumming, GA office at 678.400.0302, or request an appointment online today.
+Contact our Atlanta office at 678.208.6008, our Cumming, GA office at 678.400.0302, our Canton, GA office at 678.918.3361, or request an appointment online today.